 Find the Solution That is Best For You

+A good place to start is by giving your home an air quality test.
 If you are dealing with poor air quality, it’s important that you make it a point to fix it before you or a family member gets sick.
 To find the solution that is best for you, do research on multiple potential solutions based on your living situation, price range and severity of your issue; use this post as a guide as you make your decision.
 Better yet, when building a new home, ask your builder what products and practices they use to promote indoor health.

 About the Author

 Jennifer Bell is a freelance writer, blogger, dog-enthusiast and avid beachgoer operating out of Southern New Jersey